sungheeyun/sungheeyun.github.io/_posts/2024-12-10-PST - Lyon & Salzburg.markdown

 A historic pianoforte on display at Mozart's birthplace museum, elegantly positioned on a curved white platform, while visitors explore the exhibition space featuring historical documents and artwork in the background
 </figcaption>

+This experience once again made me realize why I fundamentally disagree with those who claim AI can replicate such creative work
+(or even worse, creativity comes from sheer randomness).
+My opposition stems from two convictions: first, it's simply not true from a scientific and logical standpoint, and I can easily show why using arguments and reasoning.
+But (way) more importantly, <font class="emph">AI cannot touch our souls<sup><a href="#footnote1" id="ref1">1</a></sup>—a truth that, while not empirically provable, resonates far more deeply and compellingly, I mean more compelling than proof</font> (because proof can prove only so much).
+There's an authenticity to human creativity that cannot be simulated or replicated.
+(I know) Those who suggest otherwise fundamentally misunderstand both the nature of AI and the essence of human artistic expression.

 <h1 id="munich">Finally München</h1>